 On the Origin of Species: Natural Selection

 People of Darwin’s time had this conventional view of Earth and its life.
-Concepts dating back to Aristotle, where species remain in fixed forms and Judeo-Christian culture enforcing literal interpretations of biblical creation in Genesis as life being created in its present-day form, was the prevailing notion.
+Concepts dating back to Aristotle, where species remain in fixed forms, and Judeo-Christian culture enforcing literal interpretations of biblical creation in Genesis as life being created in its present-day form, were the prevailing notion.

 Darwin’s radical thinking, coming from a fascination with nature, and subsequently, a sea voyage, helped him frame his theory of evolution.

 Darwin’s experience with the voyage allowed him to form his notion of evolution: “descent with modification.”
-Darwin isn’t the first to propose evolution but his work provided a mechanism to explain the process.
+Darwin wasn’t the first to propose evolution, but his work provided a mechanism to explain the process.

 In the process called natural selection, individuals with certain traits will survive and reproduce more than individuals who lack traits that fit into their living environment.
 Over generations, these traits accumulate and modify the organisms to better suit their specific ways of life in their environment.
 These accumulated traits and modifications are called adaptations.

 Hence, because Darwin provided strong evidence for evolution or the idea that living species descended from ancestral species that are different from their present-day counterparts, his peers accepted the concept as a theory.